yamasolutions/integral/docs/extending_integral.md

 ## Adding a custom object

 Below are step by step instructions on how to add a custom object to an Integral application.
-A [code sample][code-sample-custom-object] is available or [deploy the demo application with Heroku][heroku-deploy-custom-object].
+A [code sample][code-sample-custom-object] is available, you can also [deploy a demo application with Heroku][heroku-deploy-custom-object].

 User stories;
-* As a user I want to be able to manage special offers the same way I manage pages or posts.
+* As a user I want to be able to manage special offers through Integral backend the same way I manage pages or posts
 * As a visitor I want to be able to view special offers

 We'll make this possible in 3 steps;
 1. Update the database to store special offers
 2. Allow visitors to view special offers
-3. Provide logged in users with a method of managing special offers
+3. Provide logged in users with a way of managing special offers

 ### Data storage & visitor access